-The Environment and Natural Resources Commission (ENRC) replaces the former Board of Environment Health and Natural Resources Commission and will assist the Village Board’s efforts to promote the conservation preservation improvement, and protection of the environment and natural resources of the Village.
-The Commission meets on the first Tuesday of each month at 6:00 p.m. at Village Hall (6101 Capulina Avenue).
+The Environment and Natural Resources Commission (ENRC) assists the Village Board’s efforts to promote the conservation, preservation, improvement, and protection of the environment and natural resources of the Village.
+The Commission meets on the first Monday of every other month beginning in February at 6:00 p.m. at Village Hall (6101 Capulina Avenue).
 Information on the ENRC's many programs, initiatives, and events is provided below.

 Morton Grove Village Hall | 6101 Capulina Avenue